LucentFuture/ciphers/README.md

 # Welcome!
 This is a repository exclusively for decoding ciphers!
 The language used to solve these ciphers is Java.
 There will soon be a website available where you can decode without having to use the code yourself!

+*Currently in progress of being edited as some of the code do not function as intended*

 <h1>Current list of Ciphers</h1>
 <ul>
   <li><a href="#vigenere">Vigenere Ciphers</a></li>